shpaw415/bunext/README.md

 - Fix head data craching when a search param is set in the url
 - Added docktype html for better SEO
+- Fix serving assets from static that has URI encoded charactere